dpc10ster/RJafroc/cran-comments.md

 # FAILURE SUMMARY (from last attempted submission)

-The previous version installed with 0 errors, 0 warnings and 3 notes, one of them file-size related.
-The remaining two NOTES should be corrected by the new submission.
+The previous version installed with 0 errors, 0 warnings and 1 note (installed size is 5.2Mb).
+The size of the package has been reduced.

 # All revdep maintainers were notified of the release on release date